frangiskos/mssql/README.md

 -   sql.query (alias: sql.q): Executes query and returns an array with the results.
 Can be used for any query types
 -   sql.queryOne (alias: sql.q1): Executes the query and returns the first record, or null if there are no records
 -   sql.insertReturnIdentity (alias: sql.ii): Can be used for INSERT.
 It will return the identity of the inserted record (i.e. SCOPE_IDENTITY()) or null

+### SQL Functions

+SQL Functions are special methods that make it easier to work with sql in some cases.

+-   sql.functions.insertObject: Inserts an object or an array of objects in database by matching object keys with database column names

 ### Examples